JohnboscoEmmanuel/Data-Analystic-Project/README.md

 5. Dashboard
 6. story

- ## YOU CAN INTERACT WITH THE REPORT [CLICK THIS link](https://public.tableau.com/app/profile/johnbosco.emmanuel/viz/BoscoProject1/Story1?publish=yes)
+ ## YOU CAN INTERACT WITH THE REPORT [by clicking this link](https://public.tableau.com/app/profile/johnbosco.emmanuel/viz/BoscoProject1/Story1?publish=yes)

  ## Analysis:
  ### Monthly trend of revenue.